-So to get you started with your trip planning, here are some of the best places to camp in Casper, along with some resources that will help you along the way.
+To help you get you started with planning your camping trip, we’ve compiled a few of our favorite places to camp in and around the area, along with some insider tips that will help you along the way.

-Being secluded on a mountain probably sounds like a dream after spending so much time indoors, and thankfully Casper Mountain has several campgrounds for you to chose from to make it possible.
-From Bear Trap Meadow, which also happens to be a beautiful place for a picnic, to Tower Hill, Deer Haven and Skunk Hollow, these unique campgrounds will have you embracing the outdoors in no time.
-While you’re on the mountain, you’ll be just a short distance away from beautiful hiking and mountain biking trails.
-We recommend checking out the Bridle Trail, a 4.5 mile hike that showcases some spectacular views of Casper.
-When you’re finished you’ll find yourself at Garden Creek Falls, so don’t be afraid to walk underneath the waterfall to cool down.
+While you’re on the mountain, you’ll also be just a short distance away from our area’s beautiful hiking and mountain biking trails.
+We recommend checking out a local favorite, the Bridle Trail, a 4.5 mile hike that showcases some of the most spectacular views of Casper.
+When you’re finished you’ll find yourself at the trailhead of Garden Creek Falls, in Rotary Park.
+Finish your adventure with a short trek back to our local waterfall to cool off or retreat to a camping site along the creek for a picnic or bonfire.
 Click here for a map that outlines each campground and their amenities.

-With 84 RV sites and 10 tent sites, this is one of the larger campgrounds in Casper and is only a short drive from downtown.
-Not only does the campsite feature two private fishing ponds, it also has access to the North Platte River, making it the perfect campground for any fishing enthusiast.
-This site also includes a playground for children, 24-hour laundry, showers and restrooms, walking trails and a store that sells your basic camping needs.
+Boasting 84 RV sites and 10 tent sites, Fort Caspar is one of the largest campgrounds in Casper.
+This campground boasts two private fishing ponds and access to the North Platte River, making it the perfect place for fishing enthusiasts!
+Just a short drive from downtown, this site also includes a playground for children, 24-hour laundry, showers and restrooms, walking trails and a store that sells your basic camping needs.
 While you’re here, make it a priority to visit the Fort Caspar Museum, which is just a short walk away and a great place to learn about some of Casper’s earliest history.